-68, died Thursday, Sept.
-1, 1994, after a long illness.
-He was born March 13, 1926 in Port Huron and was a lifelong area resident.
-Mr. Elliott was a member of the Charles Hammond American Legion Post 8 and served on the executive board of Laborers Local 463 for 22 years.
-He retired Aug.
-1, 1990.
-He is survived by three sons, Mr. and Mrs. Edward S. (Diane) Dmytryshyn of Marysville, Mr. and Mrs. Steven M. (Cathy) Elliott of Port Huron and Mr. and Mrs. Anthony L. (Debbie) Elliott of Marysville; a daughter, Mr. and Mrs. Thomas (Susan) Brough of Port Huron; and 10 grandchildren.
-John F. Elliott, motor machinist's mate 3/c, son of Mr. and Mrs. Joseph G. F. Elliott, 921 Hancock street is on the PC-478, submarine hunter, in the Western Pacific.
-He entered the Navy in March, 1944, and has been at sea 15 months.
-He attended Port Huron High School and was employed by the United Brass & Aluminum John F. Elliott, seaman 2 c. son of Mr. and Mrs. Joseph F. Elliott, 921 Hancock street, has returned to the U.S. Naval Training station, Farragut, Idaho.
-Before he enlisted in the Navy, he was employed by the United Brass & Aluminum Co.
-He married Jeannine in 1953.
+John F. Elliott, motor machinist's mate 3 c, son of Mr. and Mrs. Joseph G. F. Elliott, 921 Hancock street is on the PC-478, submarine hunter, in the Western Pacific.
+He entered the Navy in March.
+1944, and has been at sea 15 He attended Port Huron months.
+High School and was employed by United Brass & Aluminum Manufacturing Co.
+John F. Elliott, seaman 2 of Mr. and Mrs. Joseph F. Elliott.
+Hancock street. has returned to the U.S. Naval Training station, Before he enlist-Farragut, Idaho. ed in the Navy, he was employed by the United Brass & Aluminum He married Jeannine in 1953.
 It was her second marriage and she brought a son, Edward Stewart Dmytryshyn, into the marriage.
 John F Elliott had a chaotic life.
 He worked as a coal handler for the city in his early 20s while he lived at his parent's home as per the 1950 census.
 Throughout his life, he was well known to the Port Huron police force.
 In 1966, the family home was lost to auction in dispute with a construction company.
-The Times Herald 15 Nov 1972, Wed ·Page 5 disorderly charges.
-John F. Elliott, 46, of 2621 To Drunk Driving Military Street, stood mute be- John F. Elliott, 39, of 5834 fore Judge Simpson to a Campfire Drive, pleaded innocharge of drunk driving.
-Bond cent Thursday before Municipal was set at \$100.
-Elliott was ar- raigned on a charge of drunk rested Sunday by Port Huron driving.
-He was released on \$100 bond Police.
+The Times Herald 15 Nov 1972, Wed -Page 5 disorderly charges.